dcunited001/dcunited001.github.io/_posts/2017-10-09-meditation-conceptual-designation-and-monadic-metaphysics.md

 have been isolated for so long, but one thing I never gave up on was desiring my own salvation from suffering.
 I wanted to free myself by learning everything I could.
-I believed that knowledge gave me power over my circumstance and the tools I needed to free others: from sickness, from closemindedness, from lack of compassion, from their suffering.
+I believed that knowledge gave me power over circumstance and the tools I needed to free others: from sickness, from closemindedness, from lack of compassion, from their suffering.
 I never stopped wanting this badly.
 I wanted to do something great: to discover the cure to cancer or some wondrous thing